thiagomvas/BasaltOld/README.md

 If you have any ideas, you can [start an issue](https://github.com/thiagomvas/Basalt/issues) or, if you'd like to contribute with code, feel free to fork the repository and make changes as you'd like.
 Once again, pull requests are welcome.

 ## License
-Lush is licensed under the [MIT License](https://github.com/thiagomvas/Basalt/blob/master/LICENSE.txt)
+Basalt is licensed under the [MIT License](https://github.com/thiagomvas/Basalt/blob/master/LICENSE.txt)